conradreuter/resubscribe/README.md

 By default, nothing is rendered when no value has been obtained yet or as soon as an error occurs.
 This behavior can be customized by passing a renderer object instead of a render function.

-All renderer methods are optional and default to rendering nothing.

 ```
 const promise = new Promise((resolve, reject) => {
   setTimeout(() => reject(new Error('failed')), 1000)